jwra/LogToSheet/README.md

 log.flush();
 ```
 ## Output Format
-LogToSheet will output 2 columns to the sheet.
+LogToSheet will output 3 columns to the sheet.
 The first column is a date time corresponding to the time of the log in ```yyyy-MM-dd HH:mm:ss``` format using the configured `timeZone` (defaults to UTC).
-The second column is the log.
+The second column records the log level and the third column contains the message.
 ## Example
 ```
 const log = new LogToSheet({